Welcome to Back Country Stations: Rakaia to Kaikoura Coast

 What is the idea behind this tour?

-Back Country Tracks gets its name from the farming tracks our coach travels along from Cleardale Station in the Rakaia Gorge to Bluff Station at Kekerengu in the Kaikoura Ranges.
-At Bluff their private farm track winds its way inland 12km to their small settlement at Coverham with spectacular views out to Mt Tapuae-o-Uenuku, the highest peak in the inland Kaikoura Ranges
+Back Country Stations gets its name from the farming tracks our coach travels along from Cleardale Station in the Rakaia Gorge to Bluff Station at Kekerengu in the Kaikoura Ranges.
+At Bluff their private farm track winds its way inland 12km to their small settlement at Coverham with spectacular views out to Mt Tapuae-o-Uenuku, the highest peak in the inland Kaikoura Ranges.

 How did we manage to access so many amazing places?